 What if I don't pick up my request?

 If you need additional time to pick up an item, please let us know.
 Keep in mind, processing your request involves lots of steps and each request is processed individually.
-It involves both the staff of the lending and the borrowing library, as well as back and forth shipping.
+It involves both the staff of the lending and the borrowing library, as well as back and forth shipping/scanning.
 If you do not pick up your request, a record of non-pick up will be placed on your account and future requests may include processing fees.

 How long can I keep it?